 Styling with high-heat tools does serious damage to your hair.
 It can burn your hair and strip it of necessary protection, which renders your hair problematic.

 Ideally, you would cut these tools out of your life entirely and embrace a natural way of styling your hair.
 However, if you absolutely have to use a blow dryer or other heat styling tool, use it at lower heat settings and use a heat protection spray.
+Or, cut out the heat altogether and use a no-heat dryer like the Zuvi Halo.
 This can help protect the hair strands and give you healthier hair in the long run.

 Vitamin C is known for its ability to help your body heal.
 That’s why it’s recommended to take this vitamin if you start to feel sick or are already sick.
 In addition to that, vitamin C works to provide your body with what it needs to create blood vessels, cartilage, muscle, and collagen.
 Because collagen helps give you stronger hair, it’s vital that you have enough to make your hair look thicker and fuller.